Table of Contents

 Average Car Insurance Rates After an At-Fault Accident

 Have a history of fender benders and tickets?
 You may end up having to pay more for coverage.
-In general, the better a driver’s record, the more comfortable an insurance company is offering them lower rates.
-The chart below illustrates how insurance can go up even after one accident.
+In general, the better a driver’s record is, the more likely an insurance company will be to offer them lower rates.
+The chart below shows how the state’s average insurance can go up after one accident.

 Source: U.S. News & World Report